surbhigoel191/surbhigoel.github.io/README.md

 <br><br>
 My first experience with the code was in high school.
 Though I never had computer science as a subject, I used to listen to my friends' coding experiences now and then.
 It was when one of my friends told me that she has an intuition that I will love coding, that I became insanely eager to explore the field.
 I remember spending my vacations in front of laptop searching best teachers online for programming - be it edX, Coursera, Udemy or tens of youtube channels.
 I remember learning Python, C++ and even Scratch😅 in just two months.
 <br><br>
   I came to college and was amazed by the coding culture here.
-I joined <b>BITS-ACM-W</b> and became <b>Microsoft Student Partner</b> to enhance my coding skills.
+I joined <strong>BITS-ACM-W</strong> and became <strong>Microsoft Student Partner</strong> to enhance my coding skills.
 <br><br>
 <i>This website is all about me - my projects, achievements, and interests.
 My contact information is available at the bottom of the page.</i></p>
 <br><br><br><br><br><br><br><br><br>